jupiterjs/javascriptmvc-site/public/tutorials/organizing.md

 used in other places.
 The folder name reflects the name of the application being built.

-Create an application folder structure with:

-    js jquery\generate\app cms

 #### Library Folders

 A library folder is for general code that can be reused across several applications.
 It is the perfect place for reusable controls like a tabs widget.
 Typically folder names reflect the name of the organization building the controls.

 ### Resource Types